oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

     </copy>
     ```

 2. Open the `UserStockTransactionServiceImpl.java` file in any code editor.
-This file is located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.
+This file is in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.

 3. Uncomment the following line of code to import the `oracle.tmm.jta.TrmUserTransaction` package.